 In healthcare, a payor is a person, organization, or entity that pays for the care services administered by a healthcare provider.
-This term most often refers to private insurance companies, which provide customers with health plans that offer cost coverage and reimbursements for medical treatment and care services.
+This term most often refers to health insurance companies, which provide customers with health plans that offer cost coverage and reimbursements for medical treatment and care services.

 What’s the difference between “payor,” “payer” and “payee”?

 The terms “payor” and “payer” have the same meaning and are often used interchangeably.
-The American Medical Association (AMA) recognizes “payor” as correct.
-A payee is the party who receives payment in the exchange of services.
+The American Medical Association (AMA) recognizes “payor” as preferable.
+Definitive Healthcare has adopted the same standard spelling.